CharlesCNorton/AI-Bootstrap/Motivic-goodwillie/readme.md

                  FORMALIZATION WITH DETAILED PROOFS AND CONTEXT ────────────────────────────────────────────────────────────────────────────────────

-By: Charles Norton and GPT-4o/o3-mini-high/o1-pro
+By: Charles Norton / OpenAI / Anthropic

 Date: November 20, 2024

-Revised: 2/22/25
+Revised: 4/16/25

 ────────────────────────────────────────────────────────────────────────────────────